scriptsbu/windows/README.md

 To Download the script:
 --
-In terminal, execute the following line to download the script to the Public folder
+In terminal, execute the following line to download the script to the Public folder:

 Invoke-WebRequest -Uri https://github.com/scriptsbu/windows/raw/main/AD_info.bat -OutFile C:\Users\Public\AD_info.bat